Rational Decision Making Model

 Why?
 Well one reason that emerged from his research is that:

 Nutt argues that using good decision making practices actually costs very little.
-Our rational decision making model is our free tool to help you improve the way you make decisions.
+(Even less in this case because our rational decision making model is a free tool to help improve the way you make decisions!).